subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 [//]: # (!!!! add the substrate guide link)

 ArrowSquid refers to the versions `@subsquid/evm-processor@1.x` and `@subsquid/substrate-processor@3.x`.
-Both packages are currently are in beta and are published with the `@next` tag.
-Once fully stabilized, the packages will be released to general availability with the `@latest` tag.
 ArrowSquid is not compatible with the FireSquid archive endpoints, and the new `v2` archives are currently released only for a limited set of networks (see the [Supported EVM networks](/evm-indexing/supported-networks/) page).

 [//]: # (!!!! add a link to the archives page below)